In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Overview and motivation

-\Cref{fig:osofull} shows a visualization of the MPM simulation of the final runout of the Oso landslide.
-In this case, we use Galaxy to render the scene using spheres to represent the material points in the simulation, each with a fixed radius matching the original particle grid resolution and colored by the distance between each particle's current and original location.
-Galaxy's global lighting model is used to calculate shadows for additional depth perception.
+\Cref{fig:oso3,fig:timing} show visualizations of the MPM simulation at different stages of the Oso landslide runout.
+In this case, we use Galaxy to render the scene using spheres to represent the material points in the simulation, each with a fixed radius matching the original particle grid resolution and colored by the distance between each particle's current and original location (i.e., particle displacement).
+In this study, we use Galaxy's global illumination model - shadows and ambient occlusion - to provide additional depth perception. \Cref{fig:global_illum} shows a side-by-side comparison of detail of a timestep visualizations with and without global illumination.
+For a discussion of the impact of these techniques on the ability to discern complex shapes, please see Grottel et. al \cite{Grottel12}.